leynos/lag-complexity/docs/lag-complexity-function-design.md

 ### Concurrency and parallelism

 Rust's fearless concurrency model is a primary reason for its selection for this task.
-The crate will leverage this capability to maximise throughput.
+The crate will leverage this capability to maximize throughput.

 - **Batch Processing:** The `ComplexityFn` trait will expose a `score_batch(&self, q: &[&str]) -> Vec<Result<Complexity, Error>>` method.